Electronic prescribing: India

 In India some private hospitals started using electronic prescription.
 But a major step was taken by government of West Bengal in August 2014 when they started the process of issuing e-prescriptions instead of hand-written instructions in top government hospitals.

 The biggest advantage of the system is that a patient has all his medical data stored in the server of state health department which can be referred to in future.

 In the private sector, a number of companies have started initiatives to build software to support e-prescriptions.

 Russia

 With the development and implementation of electronic technologies in Russian healthcare system, electronic prescription became part of the project called EMIAS.
 EMIAS is the digital system designed to increase the quality and access of the medical aid in the public health facility.
-The project was designed and being implemented as part of «Digital city» program in execution of the Moscow Government's order from April 7, 2014 (as Moscow government amended on 21.05.2013 № 22-PP).
+The project was designed and being implemented as part of «Digital city» program in execution of the Moscow Government's order from April 7, 2014 (as Moscow government amended on 21.05.2013 No. 22-PP).

 The system offers special portal Emias.Info, that provides appointment service to the patients and client area with different services including e-Prescription.
 Government social program allows getting pharmaceutical products for free or with the discount, depending on the category of the citizen.